terrier-org/terrier-core/doc/quickstart_experiments.md

 b.
 The weighting model (e.g. TF\_IDF) to use - specified using `trec.model` propert or `-w` option to batchretrieve.
 The default for Terrier 5 is DPH.

 c.
-The corresponding relevance assessments file (or qrels) for the topics - specified by `trec.qrels` or `-q` option to batchevalute.
+The corresponding relevance assessments file (or qrels) for the topics - specified by `trec.qrels` or `-q` option to batchevaluate.

 2. Let's do a retrieval run.
 The `batchretrieve` command tells Terrier to do a batch retrieval run, i.e. retrieving the documents estimated to be the most relevant for each query in the topics file.
-However, instead of having `trec.topics` property set in the `terrier.properties` file, we specify it on the command line using the -t option, as well as the InL2 weighting model, using `-w` (all other configuration remains using Terrier’s default settings):
+However, instead of having `trec.topics` property set in the `terrier.properties` file, we specify it on the command line using the -t option, as well as the InL2 weighting model using `-w` (all other configuration remains using Terrier’s default settings):

 ```
     $bin/terrier batchretrieve -t share/vaswani_npl/query-text.trec -w InL2